Is It Safe to Travel to Cameroon in 2026?

 What is the current travel advisory level for Cameroon?

 Cameroon is rated Level 2 — Exercise Increased Caution by the U.S. Department of State as of 2026.
-Key concerns include crime, kidnapping, civil_unrest.
+Key concerns include crime, terrorism, civil_unrest.

 Is it safe to travel to Cameroon right now?

 Cameroon is generally considered safe for travelers, with a Level 2 advisory.
 Standard precautions apply.
-However, avoid these areas: Northwest Region, Southwest Region, North Region.
+However, avoid these areas: Southwest Region, Northwest Region, Far North Region.

 Do I need a visa to visit Cameroon?